 But as we get older, the proteins that are bound to DNA become looser and less accurate, and genes start to get expressed when they shouldn't be.
 Or get silenced in error.

 Reversing errors in gene expression can improve brain function, immune strength and skin condition.

-Phyto-nutrients that can make a positive impact on your epigenome - gene expression - include those from blue colour group plants (anthocyanins) and from red colour group plants (carotenoids).
+Phyto-nutrients that can make a positive impact on your epigenome - gene expression - include those from blue color group plants (anthocyanins) and from red color group plants (carotenoids).
 Other DNA protective compounds include vitamin C and nicotinamide, a version of vitamin B3.

 Proteins become less efficient.

 Genes continuously produce the millions (!) of proteins within each of your cells and these proteins ultimately control almost every body function.
 They carry signals and turn processes – including genes - on and off.

 Proteins need to be recycled regularly because they lose their effectiveness and shape over time.
 But as we age, our bodies are less able to re-cycle the material in old proteins – or to eliminate these old proteins.
 So unusable proteins can build up and clump together and become toxic – obstructing the functionality of the cell.
 It’s rather like an over-crowded and messy workplace reduces productivity.

 Protein accumulation is one of the major features of Alzheimer's disease — as proteins called beta-amyloid aggregate and clump in the brain and result in the loss of neurons and cognitive function.

 Protein clumping also causes vision problems - glaucoma - and stiffening arterial cells – leading to blood pressure and heart problems.